Der Spiegel (online) Logo

 Der Spiegel LogoDer Spiegel Logo PNG

 The Der Spiegel logo is strict and impressive.
-It demonstrates the scale of the publication and the importance of the news it covers.
-The sign hints at the considerable experience and elegant style.
+It demonstrates the publication’s scale and the importance of the news it covers.
+The sign hints at considerable experience and elegant style.

 Der Spiegel: Brand overview